 Goals represent the broadest level of planning, serving as general statements that outline what the community hopes to achieve over the lifespan of the Plan.
 Objectives provide a more focused approach by detailing how these goals will be accomplished.
 The action program is the most specific planning component, outlining the projects and initiatives to be pursued over the next five years.
 This program may include organizational improvements, staffing needs, programming initiatives, public information efforts, and operational and maintenance tasks.
 The following goals and objectives have been developed by the City of Novi's Parks, Recreation, and Cultural Services Department, reflecting the community's unique characteristics, feedback from residents, and input from staff and the City Council.
-The following list includes three (3) core goals developed by the Novi City Council and by PRCS staff to align with the City's strategic priorities, mission and vision.
+The following list includes three (3) core goals developed by City Council: Operate, Build, and Invest.
+Each core goal contains a list of objectives developed both by the Novi City Council and by PRCS staff to align with the City's strategic priorities, mission and vision.
 Objectives specifically developed by City Council that directly address PRCS initiatives are identified by (CC):